MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_georegion.md

 ### -field GeoRegionType

-<a href="/windows-hardware/drivers/ddi/gnssdriver/ne-gnssdriver-gnss_georegiontype">GNSS_GEOREGIONTYP</a>E enumeration that defines the georegion type of a geofence.
+[GNSS_GEOREGIONTYPE](./ne-gnssdriver-gnss_georegiontype.md) enumeration that defines the georegion type of a geofence.

 ### -field Circle

-<a href="/windows-hardware/drivers/ddi/gnssdriver/ns-gnssdriver-gnss_georegion_circle">GNSS_GEOREGION_CIRCLE</a> structure that defines a circular geofence.
+[GNSS_GEOREGION_CIRCLE](./ns-gnssdriver-gnss_georegion_circle.md) structure that defines a circular geofence.

 ### -field Unused

-### -field Unused[512]

-Padding buffer.
+Padding buffer reserved for future use.

 ## -remarks

 A geographical shape is used to define a geofence.
 Windows 10 currently supports only circular geofences.